Jacotsu/polibeepsync/docs/source/index.rst

 .. image:: pbs-courses.png
 	:alt: The list of courses available.

-How to Install/Remove
+How to Install/Upgrade/Remove
 ============================

-Installation (and removal) instructions are provided in the :doc:`installation-win` page for Windows and :doc:`installation-linux` for Linux.
+Installation/upgrade/removal instructions are provided in the :doc:`installation-win` page for Windows and :doc:`installation-linux` for Linux.
 The program hasn't been tested on Mac OS X yet.